SalesforceAIResearch/uni2ts/README.md

 ## 🎉 What's New

+* May 2024: The Uni2TS paper has been accepted to ICML 2024 as an Oral presentation!

 * Mar 2024: Release of Uni2TS library, along with [Moirai-1.0-R](https://huggingface.co/collections/Salesforce/moirai-10-r-models-65c8d3a94c51428c300e0742) and [LOTSA data](https://huggingface.co/datasets/Salesforce/lotsa_data/)!

 ## ✅ TODO